Sobeston/zig.guide/chapter-1.md

 Optional pointer and optional slice types do not take up any extra memory, compared to non-optional ones.
 This is because internally they use the 0 value of the pointer for `null`.

-This is how null pointers in zig work - they must be unwrapped to a non-optional before dereferencing, which stops null pointer dereferences from happening accidentally.
+This is how null pointers in Zig work - they must be unwrapped to a non-optional before dereferencing, which stops null pointer dereferences from happening accidentally.

 # Comptime